adele-morrison/easterlies-collaborative-project/Figure_outline.md

 Note that there is detailed discussion of these figure in [this issue](https://github.com/adele157/easterlies-collaborative-project/issues/37).
 Let's keep the discussion on that issue, and we can use this page as a summary of that discussion.

+## NOTE: Each figure to have its own notebook.

 ## Forcing perturbation

 Fig 1 - experimental design (no CMIP6) - **Julia to update with streamplot version**